danhenriquesc/hackerrank/README.md

 Solved problems of HackerRank. www.hackerrank.com

-The problems are sorted according to the HackerRank Hierarchy.
+The problems are sorted according to the HackerRank Hierarchy.<br>
 Please contribute if you have a better solution or add a new solution!

 # Solutions